mandi1120/patient_segmentation/README.md

 <img src="images/line_chart.png" width=300px>

+The machine learning model performed at a fair level with a Silhouette Score of 0.29, indicating the model clustered data points that were of a reasonable (but not strong) match to other data points in the same cluster.
+The conclusion drawn from the score suggests there is still room for further work to be done to refine and improve the model.

 ### Model Application
 Applying the trained model to the second patient dataset identified interesting patterns among the population.